HDR is definitely worth it in a monitor, as long as graphics are your primary concern.

-As you probably already know, modern monitors utilize either IPS (in-plane switching), VA (vertical alignment) or TN (twisted-nematic) panels.
-The three differ in a couple of ways, but most importantly, when it comes to this subject, IPS and VA support HDR while TN does not.
+As you probably already know, modern monitors use either IPS (in-plane switching), VA (vertical alignment) or TN (twisted nematic) panels.
+The three differ in a couple of ways, but most importantly, when it comes to this subject, the bottom line is: IPS and VA support HDR, while TN does not.

 Other than that, the major differences between the two technologies are as follows:

 As for VA, it presents a sort of middle ground between the two.
-It offers performance similar to that of an IPS panel, although often at a lower price.
-Furthermore, a VA panel actually fares better than an IPS one when it comes to contrast, although it lags behind in regards to color accuracy.
+In terms of performance, it’s similar to an IPS panel, although often at a lower price.
+Furthermore, a VA panel actually fares better than an IPS one when it comes to contrast, although it lags behind in regard to color accuracy.

 In the end, there is no denying that HDR is here to stay.
-It is most definitely not a passing gimmick such as stereoscopic 3D was, and it is absolutely vital to bringing in-game graphics closer to real-life – a goal that the industry has been striving heavily to achieve for well over a decade at this point.
+It is most definitely not a passing gimmick like stereoscopic 3D was, and it is absolutely vital to bringing in-game graphics closer to real-life — a goal that the industry has been striving heavily to achieve for, well, over a decade at this point.

 So, is an HDR monitor worth it?
 We are inclined to say yes, although sparse support should definitely be kept in mind when buying one.
 Needless to say, having an HDR monitor will make it more future-proof, but if you’re investing extra solely to get HDR, you might want to hold off on it for now.

 In addition to that, as mentioned before, you cannot get a monitor that packs HDR together with a 240 Hz refresh rate and a 1ms response time, since only TN panels can support that kind of performance for now.